The Scalar Mode of Gravity: Abstract

 \section{Abstract}

 We consider the scalar mode of gravity as expressed by a conformal factor of the metric and present a model motivated by the Jordan-Brans-Dicke action.
-We obtain a Lagrangian density in Minkowski space which exhibits a massive particle and an expanding space-time.
+The reduced action provides a Lagrangian density in Minkowski space which exhibits a massive particle and an expanding space-time through a mechanism which is similar to the Higgs mechanism.

 Einstein's theory of gravity is perhaps the most extraordinary achievement of modern physics.
-General relativity\cite{einstein1} not only explained the observed perihelion advance of Mercury and predicted the correct bending of a light ray passing through a nearby point on the surface of the Sun but also foreshadowed the expanding universe and gravitational waves.
-From a modern point of view Einstein's equation in vacuum can be derived considering the Pauli-Fierz field theory\cite{fierz} for a massless spin-2 graviton, coupling the canonical energy momentum tensor as a source of the graviton and iterating to all orders which indeed is a painful derivation as compared to the brilliant Einstein argument of covariance and conservation\cite{gupta,feynmann}.
-Although gravitational waves have been detected by an apparatus which is most sensitive to the spin-2 nature of the graviton, it cannot yet rule out spin-0 gravitational waves\cite{ligo}.
+General relativity\cite{einstein1,einstein2,einstein3} not only explained the observed perihelion advance of Mercury and predicted the correct bending of a light ray passing through a nearby point on the surface of the Sun but also foreshadowed the expanding universe and gravitational waves.
+From a modern point of view Einstein's equation in vacuum can be derived considering the Pauli-Fierz field theory\cite{fierz} for a massless spin-2 graviton, coupling the canonical energy momentum tensor as a source of the graviton and iterating to all orders which is a lengthy derivation\cite{gupta,feynmann} as compared to the brilliant Einstein argument of covariance and conservation.
+Although gravitational waves have been detected by an experiment\cite{ligo} which is the most sensitive to the spin-2 nature of the graviton, it cannot yet rule out spin-0 gravitational waves.